idapython/src/README.md

 * Invoking IDC from Python

-It is possible to use the idc.Eval() to evaluate IDC expressions from Python
+It is possible to use the idc.eval() to evaluate IDC expressions from Python

 * Making Python the default language